 First of all let’s see the main types of services, provided by cloud vendors:

 - Software as a Service (SaaS) – Applications which are accessible by the clients via either a web browser or some lightweight applications.
 Google’s apps (like Gmail, Google Drive, and Google Play) are a perfect example of SaaS and so are popular website builders like WiX and Squarespace.

 - Platform as a Service (PaaS) – A place for application development and testing.
 Think of it as a closed-environment laboratory for app developers.

 - Infrastructure as a Service (IaaS) – A vast array of computing resources in a virtual environment.
-IaaS includes data storage, virtualization, servers, and networking.
+IaaS includes cloud storage services, virtualization, servers, and networking.

 With that taken care of, let’s continue with our stats.